-As we were setting up for our latest video product review with the PumpSmart 220, we realized we had a problem.
-The pump's impeller was turning backwards.
-I asked our Chris Holland, Sr. Fluid Sales Engineer, "what does that mean for our demo?"
+As we were setting up for a video product review of the PumpSmart 220, we realized we had a problem.
+The pump's impeller turned backward.
+I asked Chris Holland, Sr. Fluid Sales Engineer, "what does that mean for our demo?"

 Check the casing for indication of rotational direction.
 In most cases, when looking at the impeller from the coupling side, the shaft turns clockwise.
 If the bump test results in the opposite, switch two of the three wires, then run the test again.

 Why does impeller direction matter?
-As I mentioned before, flow doesn't reverse through the pump, so what's the problem?
-Running the pump backwards definitely has adverse effects.
+Flow doesn't reverse through the pump, so what's the problem?
+Running the pump backward definitely has adverse effects.

 Pumps that have threaded impellers can unthread inside the casing when run in reverse.
 With tight clearances inside the casing, the impeller and shaft can act like a car jack on the pump internals.
-The impeller can be galled, casing damaged, thrust bearing and mechanical seal destroyed.
+The impeller can be galled, casing damaged, thrust bearing, and mechanical seal destroyed.
 Be sure that even when bump testing the motor, the pump is not coupled!

-We were able to fix this problem quickly with a reference to the PumpSmart's operations manual.
+We were able to fix this problem quickly with a reference to PumpSmart's operations manual.
 We found the setting that would allow us to change the direction of the impeller.
-The flow on the flow meter now matched the PumpSmart's expected output.
+The flow on the flow meter now matched PumpSmart's expected output.